-The 18-month revolving period exposes noteholders to i) a deterioration of the portfolio's credit quality (negative portfolio migration), ii) a lower portfolio yield (yield compression), and iii) an extension of the transaction's risk horizon.
+The 18-month revolving period exposes noteholders to i) a deterioration of the portfolio's credit quality (negative portfolio migration), ii) a lower portfolio yield (yield compression), credit risk and iii) an extension of the transaction's risk horizon.
 These risks are well mitigated by transaction's structural features.

-feature an above-average credit quality
+Large borrowers in the portfolio feature an above-average credit quality